 Make Every Day Earth Day

 HEC leaders focus not only on projects at school, but on teaching their families, friends and neighbors about the importance of recycling, reducing and reusing, protecting our air, soil and water and ways to make Every Day Earth Day!

-Second Grade held a family Earth Day Event on Thursday evening April 19, 2018.
+In April, second Grade held a family Earth Day Event.
 Families came together to learn about ways to save environment including local resources and organizations that they can as a family become involved in.

 Students and their parents and siblings had the opportunity to:

 - Plant seeds